-It is 25 km from Asti, the provincial capital.
+It is about 25 km from Asti, the provincial capital.

 Food and wine and typical products.

-The speciality of the “house” is undoubtedly the golden hump tench of Pianalto, a variant of the common tench, characterized by the particular reddish-yellow livery.
+The specialty of the “house” is undoubtedly the golden hump tench of Pianalto, a variant of the common tench, characterized by the particular reddish-yellow livery.

 To be seen.

-In the emblem of the municipality the image of the ox is linked to the cattle breeding, the ears of the wheat recall instead the most important agricultural production of the territory.
+In the emblem of the municipality, the image of the ox is linked to cattle breeding, and the ears of the wheat recall instead of the most important agricultural products of the territory.